hackclub/hackclub/drumpad/README.md

 ![Preview of HTML with CSS applied, to change the layout](https://cloud-bp7m8g6di.vercel.app/0screencapture-drumpad-emmanuel39hanks-repl-co-2020-11-03-08_35_57.png)

+## Classes

-We're going to be using classes to add styling to our `div` tags, a class name is an HTML attribute that points to a tag or a group of tags that have the same class name.
-Classes are used by CSS and JavaScript to select and access specific tags, the class attribute can be used on any HTML tag by adding the keyword `class=""` to it.
+We're going to be using classes to add styling to our `div` tags.
+A class name is an HTML attribute that points to a tag or a group of tags that have the same class name.
+Classes are used by CSS and JavaScript to select and access specific tags.
+The class attribute can be used on any HTML tag by adding the keyword `class=""` to it.

 Let's navigate back to our `index.html`, We will give our parent `div` tag the class name `pad`, and all our nested `div` tags will get the class name `box` which will apply the styling that our classes have.